I3A-NavSys/utrafman_sim/docs/install.md

 U-TRAFMAN runs on **ROS** (Robot Operating System) **Noetic**.
 You can follow the official tutorials to install it [here](https://wiki.ros.org/noetic/Installation/Ubuntu).
 Don't forget to perform a _full desktop_ installation and install the necessary dependencies for building packages.

-As a part of ROS, the Gazebo simulator will be installed.
-To check its installation, execute the command `gazebo` in a terminal.
-The graphical interface of Gazebo should open, and you should see something like this:
+As a part of _ROS Noetic_, the _Gazebo 11_ simulator will be installed.
+To check it, execute the command `gazebo` in a terminal.
+The graphical interface of Gazebo should open:

 ![Gazebo](./img/gazebo.png 'Gazebo simulator. :size=400px')

 >:warning: U-TRAFMAN has been developed and tested in the specified ROS/Gazebo versions.
 While it might work in other versions, there are no guarantees of compatibility.

 ## U-TRAFMAN package